 - Add windows to your buildings with cut paper and glue

 It’s time to add some windows!
-We cut simple square and rectangles out of black paper, then glued them to the buildings with a glue stick.
+We cut simple squares and rectangles out of black paper, then glued them to the buildings with a glue stick.
 For some variation, you can use different shapes or colors of paper.
 What kinds of windows do you see in your neighborhood?

 You can also add some awnings to your buildings as we did!
 Can you see how we cut a parallelogram out and glued it over the tops of our windows and doors?